EXPLAINER-When and how will COVID-19 vaccines become available? | Health

 EXPLAINER-When and how will COVID-19 vaccines become available?

-Pfizer Inc with partner BioNTech SE and Moderna Inc have released trial data showing their COVID-19 vaccines to be about 95% effective at preventing the illness, while AstraZeneca Plc this week said its vaccine could be up to 90% effective.
+Britain on Wednesday became the first Western country to approve a COVID-19 vaccine, jumping ahead of the United States and Europe after its regulator cleared a shot developed by Pfizer and BioNTech for emergency use in record time.
+Pfizer, with partner BioNTech SE, and rival Moderna have released trial data showing their COVID-19 vaccines to be about 95% effective at preventing the illness, while AstraZeneca last month said its vaccine was on average about 70% effective.

-If regulators approve any of the vaccines in coming weeks, the companies have said distribution could begin almost immediately with governments around the world to decide who gets them and in what order.
+The companies have said distribution could begin almost immediately after any approval, with governments around the world to decide who gets them and in what order.
 The following is an outline of the process: WHEN WILL COMPANIES ROLL OUT A VACCINE?

 Delivery timelines vary and most countries are still drawing up plans for distributing and administering shots.
 Italy expects to receive the first deliveries of the Pfizer-BioNTech shot and AstraZeneca's shot early next year.
 Spain plans to give vaccines in January.

 In Bulgaria, the country's chief health inspector expects the first shipments in March-April.
-Hungary's foreign minister said doses will land in the spring at the earliest.
-Germany, home to BioNTech, expects to roll out shots in early 2021 with mass vaccination centers in exhibition halls, airport terminals and concert venues.
+Hungary's foreign minister said doses would land in the spring at the earliest.
+Germany, home to BioNTech, expects to roll out shots in early 2021 with mass vaccination centres in exhibition halls, airport terminals and concert venues.
 It will also use mobile teams for care homes.
-Front-line healthcare workers and people at risk for serious COVID-19 are expected to get inoculated first.

 WHEN WILL DEVELOPING COUNTRIES HAVE ACCESS TO VACCINES?
-COVAX, a program led by the World Health Organization and the GAVI vaccine group to pool funds from wealthier countries and nonprofits to buy and distribute vaccines to dozens of poorer countries, has raised $2 billion.
+COVAX, a programme led by the World Health Organization and the GAVI vaccine group to pool funds from wealthier countries and non-profits to buy and distribute vaccines to dozens of poorer countries, has raised $2 billion.

 Its first goal is to vaccinate 3% of the people in these countries with a final goal of reaching 20%.
 It has signed a provisional agreement to buy AstraZeneca's vaccine, which does not require storage in specialized ultra cold equipment like the Pfizer vaccine.
-It is expected but not certain that less wealthy countries in Africa and South East Asia, such as India, will receive vaccines at low or no cost under this program in 2021.
-Other countries such as those in Latin America may buy vaccines through COVAX.
-Several are also striking supply deals with drugmakers.
+It is expected, but not certain, that less wealthy countries in Africa and Southeast Asia, such as India, will receive vaccines at low or no cost under this programme in 2021.
+Other countries, such as those in Latin America, may buy vaccines through COVAX.
+Several are also striking supply deals directly with drugmakers.

 HOW MUCH WILL IT COST?
 Vaccine makers and governments have negotiated varying prices, not all of which are public.
 Governments have paid from a few dollars per AstraZeneca shot to up to $50 for the two-dose Pfizer regimen.
 Many countries have said they will cover the cost of inoculating their residents.